ianj-lewis/django-memberpress-client/README.md

 ### constants

+Use these built-in constants rather than working directly the dict key string values:

 - MemberpressEvents: discrete list of memberpress event types.
 The str value exactly matches the event dict key "event".
 - MemberpressEventTypes: discrete list of memberpress event_types

+### developer getting started guide

+Keep in mind that this code package is intended to install as an add-on to your existing Django project.
+Therefore, the 'production' settings and requirements intentionally ommit all Django and Django support packages other than those that are unique to this repo.
+The 'local' settings and requirements compensate for this by including all of the settings and requirements that you'd typically find in 'common' and/or 'production'.

+You should be able to follow the normal workflow for setting up a Django project for local development.
+This substantially consists of the following:

+- install all service-level dependencies on your local dev machine.
+This includes MySQL and Redis.
+- clone this repo
+- pre-commit install
+- create a mysql database. see 'make db'
+- ./manage.py migrate. see 'make migrate'
+- ./manage.py runserver. see 'make server'
+- ./manage.py createsuperuser. see 'make server'

+Note that the Makefile is specific to macOS environments (my sincerest apologies), and it assumes that you've installed mysql and redis using homebrew.